How to stop being over responsible and why you are

 That brings us to the major cause of over responsibility in adulthood, and that's having unmet needs in childhood.
 Those unmet needs alter our view of ourselves so we feel we don't matter or won't be loved for who we are.

-How unmet childhood needs makes you over responsible
+How unmet childhood needs make you over responsible

 Being a parentified child can make you take on more responsibility than appropriate for your age.
 You get used to caring for others and putting your own needs aside.